A confidential space for you to explore the thoughts, feelings and challenges in your life.

 Walk and Talk Trained Therapist

-Sessions are usually 50 minutes long and are taken weekly on the same day and at the same time.
+Sessions are usually 50 minutes long and ideally are taken weekly on the same day and at the same time.
 There is some flexibility in this.
-I offer short term and open ended counselling depending on your requirements.
-I have appointments during the day 9-5 or in the evenings up to 8pm.
-I have a limited number of appointments on the weekend.
+I offer short term and open ended counselling & psychotherapy, depending on your requirements.

-I can work with you in person from my therapy room, or I can work with you online if you would prefer via Zoom, Skype or WhatsApp depending on your preference.
-We can mix it up if you like.
+I can work with you in person from my therapy room, or with you online if you would prefer, via Zoom, Skype or WhatsApp Or we can mix it up if you like.

 £45 for evenings 6-8pm and weekend sessions.